 When looking for things to do, fishing is the perfect summer activity for kids; it’s fun, and being outdoors has many health benefits.
 According to the U.S. Fish and Wildlife Service, interacting with the outdoors has positive influences on a child’s development - intellectually, emotionally, socially, spiritually, and physically.
 They tend to show improvement in the areas of self-esteem, problem solving and motivation to learn.
 Besides that, memories to last a lifetime can be made during summer days spent fishing; and all you need are water, a little gear and some time.

 Remember to involve your kids from the beginning, keep them busy, teach them new skills and plan family fishing trips.
-Also check out the Kids Fishing Hall of Fame at Take Me Fishing.
-Download one of their Big Catch Certificates and make a child feel great about their fishing success.

 If you are introducing a youngster to the idea of fishing for the first time there are a few things to keep in mind to ensure the experience is enjoyable, rewarding and worth repeating.
 Here are a few things I remember from that summer of long ago, but they still apply today: